-The fiduciary is not authorizing the paid preparer to receive any refund check, bind the estate or trust to anything
+The fiduciary is not authorizing the paid preparer to receive any refund check, bind the estate or trust to anything (including any additional tax liability), or otherwise represent the estate or trust before the IRS.

-(including any additional tax liability), or otherwise represent the estate or trust before the IRS.
-If the fiduciary wants to expand the paid preparer's authorization, see Pub.
+The authorization will automatically end no later than the due date (without regard to extensions) for filing the estate's or trust's 2007 tax return.
+If the fiduciary wants to expand the paid preparer's authorization or revoke the authorization before it ends, see Pub.
 947, Practice Before the IRS and Power of Attorney.